thruston/python-tabulate/README.md

 - `arr cd` deletes the first two columns
 - `arr abc` keeps only the first three columns

 and so on.
-If you want to keep everything and simply add an extra column at the end, there's a shortcut to save you typing lots of column letters: `arr ~a` will keep *all* the columns and then add a copy of the first one on the end.
-If you want to do more complicated things with lots of columns, you might find it easier to transpose the table first with `xp` and then use the regular line editing facilities in Vim to rearrange the rows, before transposing them back to columns.
-You might also use the `label` verb to add alphabetic labels to the bottom of all the columns before you start.

-Note: Astute readers may spot a problem here.
+Astute readers may spot a problem here.
 The sequence `arr add` meaning `delete cols b and c and duplicate col d` won't work because `add` is a valid verb.
 In this case (as similar ones) just put a pair of empty braces on the end, like so `arr add{}`.

+If you want to keep everything and simply add an extra column at the end, there are two shortcuts to save you typing lots of column letters:

+- `arr ~a` will keep *all* the columns and then add a copy of the first one on the end.
+- `add -b` will remove column `b` but keep all the others

+If you are working in an editor, and  you want to do more complicated things with lots of columns, you might find it easier to transpose the table first with `xp` and then use the regular line editing facilities rearrange the rows, before transposing them back to columns.

+If you have trouble keeping track of which column is now (say) column `h`, then you might like to use the `label` verb to add alphabetic labels to the top each column before you start.

 Besides letters to identify column values you can use `?` to insert a random number, and `.` to insert the current row number and `;` to insert the total number of rows.